PBRjr/Fantasy_Novel/Scene strange altered.md

 The thing was dressed in ripped clothing, revealing unnaturally pale and brittle skin.
 Muscles bulged and swelled, forming an unnatural weight that bolted its form to the ground.
 They were so massive that parts of the altered were unrecognizable, distinctly inhuman, like someone created it by closing their eyes and tossing together a bunch of random spare-parts.

 Its brick-wall form cracked as Vale met its gaze.
 A pair of cloudy black-holes each surrounded by red veins stared back.
 And in that stare was stored a message.
+One that Vale intercepted far too often.
+It was so clear, Vale could hear it in his thoughts.

+*Help me.*

+Wait... did he actually just hear it?
+Was that in his head?

+Before